 It’s not the easiest attack vector but it’s a damn easy one.
 If we have governments sponsoring backdoors installation then any vector is a good vector.

 I did not created the PoC for stealing the iTunes account information.
 I found where to intercept that information and stopped there.
 Not interested in creating such thing.
 I will release the code for the m3u removal plugin (maybe tomorrow).
 Just need to clean some things – last time I used it was 3 months ago.

-I haven’t tested this with 64bits iTunes.
-Based on sample code provided by Apple’s Technical Note 2016.
+I haven’t tested this with 64 bit iTunes.
+My code is based on sample code provided by Apple’s Technical Note 2016.
 Some unnecessary code is still present and plugin could be improved by adding a configuration panel to enable/disable it.
-Maybe one of these days 🙂
+Maybe one of these days.

 A much better and improved version is available at github repo.